Lucianoga/CourseraOctoberCapstone/README.md

 The project consists of a chat web-based app in which every message has been encrypted.
 The app is made of:
-  - HTML - CSS - Jquery
+  - HTML - CSS - Javascript
   - PHP
   - Maria DB